Bull riding: Rules and regulations

 Each bull has a unique name and number called a brand used to help identify it.
 A sufficient number of bulls, each judged to be of good strength, health, agility, and age, are selected to perform.
 The rider and bull are matched randomly before the competition, although starting in 2008, some ranked riders are allowed to choose their own bulls from a bull draft for selected rounds in PBR events.
 In more recent times, bulls must have the tips of their horns shaved off and filed down so they are not sharp.

 A rider mounts a bull and grips a flat braided rope.
 After they secure a good grip on the rope, the rider nods to signal they are ready.
 The bucking chute (a small enclosure which opens from the side) is opened and the bull storms out into the arena.
 The rider must attempt to stay on the bull for at least eight seconds, while only touching the bull with their riding hand.
 The other hand must remain free for the duration of the ride.
 Originally, the rules required a 10-second ride, but that was changed to the current eight seconds.

 The bull bucks, rears, kicks, spins, and twists in an effort to throw the rider off.
-This continues for a number of seconds until the rider is bucked off of the bull or dismounts after completing the ride.
+This continues for a number of seconds until the rider is bucked off the bull or dismounts after completing the ride.
 A loud buzzer or whistle announces the completion of an eight-second ride.

 Throughout the ride, bullfighters, previously known as rodeo clowns, stay near the bull to aid the rider if necessary.
 When the ride ends, either intentionally or not, the bullfighters distract the bull to protect the rider from harm.
 The bull then exits the arena via the exit chute.
 If he refuses to leave, then the wrangler on horseback ropes the bull and takes him into the exit chute so the next rider can go.
+Some bulls, however, have a tendency to walk or run around the arena in a circle after bucking off their riders as a form of "victory lap" before exiting the arena.